We are a catalyst for hope.

 Soup Kitchen and Food Pantry

 Our kitchen and dining room is staffed by professional chefs—assisted by work therapy clients and volunteers—who provide hot, nutritious meals every day.
 For many, a meal is the first step towards restoring hope in their lives.
 We also provide staple food from our food pantry to families struggling to make ends meet.
-On average, we provide between 300 - 600 meals a day for those who come to the Mission.
+On average, we provide nearly 600 a day for those who come to the Mission.

 We collect, organize and give away various items of men’s and women’s clothing to our guests, referrals and anyone who comes in need.
 Donations—in new or good condition—are always needed.